MeteoSwiss/opendata-forecast-data/README.md

 #### 2.5.2 Horizontal grid

-The horizontal grid is based on a triangular icosahedral structure, as one can see in the following representation.
+The horizontal grid is based on a triangular icosahedral structure, as illustrated below.

 ![image](Images/IcosahedralGrid.png)\
 *Illustration of the grid construction, Working with the ICON Model, Figure 2.1*